A characterization of class groups via sets of lengths: Introduction

-Let $H$ be a commutative Krull monoid with finite class group $G$ and suppose that every class contains a prime divisor.
+Let $H$ be a commutative Krull monoid with finite class group $G$ and suppose that every class contains a prime divisor (recall that an integral domain is a Krull domain if and only if its monoid of nonzero elements is a Krull monoid).
 It is classical that $H$ is factorial if and only if $|G|=1$, and by a result due to Carlitz in 1960 we know that all sets of lengths are singletons (i.e., $|L|=1$ for all $L \in \mathcal L (H)$) if and only if $|G| \le 2$.
 Let us suppose now that $|G| \ge 3$.
-Then the monoid $\mathcal B (G)$ of zero-sum sequences over $G$ is again a Krull monoid with class group isomorphic to $G$, every class contains a prime divisors, and the systems of sets of lengths of $H$ and that of $\mathcal B (G)$ coincide.
-Thus $\mathcal L (H) = \mathcal L \big(B (G) \big)$, and it is usual to set $\mathcal L (G) := \mathcal L \big( \mathcal B (G) \big)$.
+Then the monoid $\mathcal B (G)$ of zero-sum sequences over $G$ is again a Krull monoid with class group isomorphic to $G$, every class contains a prime divisor, and $\mathcal L (H) = \mathcal L \big(B (G) \big)$ (as usual, we set $\mathcal L (G) = \mathcal L \big( \mathcal B (G) \big)\big)$.
 The Characterization Problem can be formulated as follows (\cite[Section 7.3]{Ge-HK06a}, \cite[page 42]{Ge-Ru09}, \cite{Sc09b}).

-\begin{enumerate} \item[] Given two finite abelian groups $G$ and $G'$ such that $\mathcal L(G) = \mathcal L(G')$.
-Does it follow that $G \cong G'$? \end{enumerate}
+\begin{enumerate} \item[] {\it Given two finite abelian groups $G$ and $G'$ such that $\mathcal L(G) = \mathcal L(G')$.
+Does it follow that $G \cong G'$?} \end{enumerate}

-The system of sets of lengths $\mathcal L (G)$ for finite abelian groups is studied with methods from Additive Combinatorics (it has been written down explicitly only for a handful small groups, see Proposition \ref{4.2}).
+The system of sets of lengths $\mathcal L (G)$ for finite abelian groups is studied with methods from Additive Combinatorics.
 Zero-sum theoretical invariants, such as the Davenport constant, play a central role.
-Recall that, although the precise value of the Davenport constant is well-known for $p$-groups and for groups of rank at most two since the 1960s (see Proposition \ref{2.3}), the precise value is unknown in general (even for groups of the form $G=C_n^3$).
-Thus it is not surprising that all answers to the Characterization Problem so far are restricted to very special groups including cyclic groups, elementary $2$-groups, and groups of the form $C_{n} \oplus C_{n}$.
-Apart from two well-known pairings (see Proposition \ref{4.2}) the answer is always positive.
+Recall that, although the precise value of the Davenport constant is well-known for $p$-groups and for groups of rank at most two (see Proposition \ref{2.3}), its precise value is unknown in general (even for groups of the form $G=C_n^3$).
+Thus it is not surprising that all answers to the Characterization Problem so far have been restricted to very special groups including cyclic groups, elementary $2$-groups, and groups of the form $C_{n} \oplus C_{n}$ (\cite{Ga-Ge00, Sc09c}).
+Apart from two well-known (trivial) pairings, the answer is always positive.
+Starting from $C_n \oplus C_n$, Zhong studied the Characterization Problem for groups of the form $C_n^r$ in a series of papers (\cite{Ge-Zh17b, Zh18a, Zh18b}).
 The goal of the present paper is to settle the Characterization Problem for groups of rank at most two.
 Here is our main result.

 \begin{theorem} Let $G$ be an abelian group such that $\mathcal L (G) = \mathcal L ( C_{n_1} \oplus C_{n_2})$ where $n_1, n_2 \in \N$ with $n_1 \t n_2$ and $n_1+n_2 > 4$.
 Then $G \cong C_{n_1} \oplus C_{n_2}$. \end{theorem}